 |MultiPlus / Quattro 24/3000/70||271 Adc||70 Adc||1|

 4 Configuring Victron Products

-You will need the latest firmware on all connected devices.
 This section presumes familiarity with VEConfigure software.
 These settings are for an off-grid application.
 These parameters once set will become the default values used if communication with the AES battery is interrupted for some reason.
-During normal operation the charge characteristics are governed automatically by the CCGX via DVCC, with instructions from the connected AES battery.
+During normal operation the charge characteristics are governed automatically by the GX device via DVCC, with instructions from the connected AES battery.
 However it is necessary to set the discharging parameters for DC input low shut-down found under the Inverter Tab.
-After setting the parameters, ‘send’ all parameters to the inverter and CCGX.
-Restart the CCGX after completion.
+After setting the parameters, ‘send’ all parameters to the inverter and GX device.
+Restart the GX device after completion.

 |Overruled by remote (1)||Enable||Enable|

 |SoC when Bulk finished (2)||95%||95%|

 |Total battery capacity (per battery installed)||installed x 110 Ah||installed x 130 Ah|

 |DC input low pre-alarm (5)||25.5 V||51.0 V|

 |Enable AES (6)||Disable||Disable|